 - The pediatrician or other provider’s negligence was the direct cause of additional illness or injury to the child.

 Our attorneys typically use expert testimony to demonstrate how a doctor failed to meet the standard of care.
 An expert witness will typically be a qualified pediatrician who can offer an opinion as to what a competent pediatrician should have done under the circumstances similar that led to the malpractice claim.

 In Colorado, the medical malpractice statute of limitations requires that plaintiffs file their claim within two years after the injury was or reasonably should have been discovered.
-The sooner you contact our law office, the better.
+The sooner you contact our Denver law office, the better.